cvanaret/Uno/README.md

 Compilation instructions
 ------------------------
-1. Create a build directory in src/:
+1. Create a `build` directory in the main directory:
 ```
-  cd src/ && mkdir build
+  mkdir build
 ```
 2. Move to the build directory:
 ```